apache/activemq-website/src/components/classic/documentation/shared-file-system-master-slave.md

 > Ensure your shared file locks work
 >
 > Note that the requirements of this failover system are a distributed file system like a SAN for which exclusive file locks work reliably.
-If you do not have such a thing available then consider using [MasterSlave](masterslave) instead which implements something similar but working on commodity hardware using local file systems which ActiveMQ Classic does the replication.
+If you do not have such a thing available then consider using [MasterSlave](masterslave) instead which implements something similar but working on commodity hardware using local file systems which ActiveMQ does the replication.
 >
 > > **OCFS2 Warning**
 > >